José Bello Amigo

 José Fernando Bello Amigo Serans (born 5 November 1978) is a Spanish-Australian retired footballer who played as a goalkeeper.
+He currently serves as the goalkeeping coach for the Philippines women's national under-17 team.

+Early life

+Bello Amigo was born on 5 November 1978 in Ribeira, Spain. he moved with his family to Australia at the age of five.

 Football career

-Born in Santa Uxía de Ribeira, Galicia, Bello Amigo began his career in Australia at St. George Saints Football Club, and was transferred in 1998 to the APIA Leichhardt Tigers FC.
+Bello Amigo began his career in Australia at St. George Saints Football Club, and was transferred in 1998 to the APIA Leichhardt Tigers FC.
 Two years later, he moved to Canterbury-Marrickville.

 From 2001 to 2008, Bello Amigo played in Spain, mainly in its second division, with Racing de Ferrol (four seasons, promoting in 2004 from the third level) and Polideportivo Ejido (three).
 After the Andalusians dropped down a tier at the end of the 2007–08 campaign, he joined neighbours Jerez Industrial CF and competed in division four.

 After contributing to Jerez's promotion, Bello Amigo was released.
 A few months after he returned to his country of adoption, signing with the Marconi Stallions FC.

 Bello Amigo returned to the Leichhardt Tigers, for the 2011 NSW Premier League season.

 Personal life

 Bello Amigo's father is a former professional footballer.
 He too played for Racing Ferrol, before emigrating to Australia.
+After retiring from professional football, he lived in Sydney, Australia.